 Courses for the third year will be scheduled for the completion of core courses, and preparation for the comprehensive qualifying exam.

-Qualifying exams will be administered upon completion of all required core and at least 20 units of the concentration coursework.
+Qualifying exams will be administered upon completion of all required core and at least 20 credit units of the concentration coursework.
 If the exam is successfully passed, it is followed by a committee-approved dissertation topic, and the title of a Doctoral Candidate.